Executive Director – Kim Minarich

 Prior to joining the NTRC staff, Hannah held positions in management, sales and risk management.
 At last, her passion and career collided when she stepped into the Program Director position here at NTRC.
 Hannah lives in Naples with her chocolate lab Winston. __________________________________________________

 Briana started with NTRC as a volunteer and horse exerciser in 2015.
 Shortly after, she stepped into the Volunteer Coordinator position before obtaining her PATH Intl.
 Instructor Certification.
-Briana has been an NTRC Instructor since April 2017 and in May 2017 was appointed to the Program Administrator role.
+Briana has been an NTRC Instructor since April 2017 and in May 2017 was appointed to the Program Administrator role but has since become our full-time instructor.

 Briana was born and raised in Naples, leaving only for schooling at University of Central Florida in Orlando.
 When she isn’t working at NTRC, she is spending time with her hubby Chad and dog Brantley or working for her family’s nonprofit, SPELLIFE Women’s Wellness Summit.
 She brings a background in English riding, horse care and instructing.